Court gives 2A Rights to Illegal Aliens?!?

 Frequently Asked Questions

-What is the Supreme Court's definition of 'We the People' regarding rights?
+What is the legal interpretation of 'We the People' regarding constitutional rights?

-According to the Supreme Court in DC v.
-Heller, 'the people' refers to all members of the political community.
-This definition is crucial in determining who is entitled to constitutional rights like the Second Amendment.
+According to the Supreme Court in DC vs Heller, 'the people' refers to all members of the political community.
+This implies that constitutional rights, including those under the Second Amendment, are generally reserved for citizens or legal residents who are part of this defined political community.

-What is the speaker's stance on immigration and constitutional rights?
+What is the Warrior Poet Society's stance on illegal immigration and gun rights?

 Related News